georgegillams/webapp-boilerplate/README.md

 ## Contributing

 Contributions are welcome.
-Please fork and submit a PR if you want to add or change a featurej.
+Please fork and submit a PR if you want to add or change a feature.